Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_15.md

 The whole file is in XML format which contains tags to create a link and a joint.
 Each link n joints have parameters and they work accordingly , The TF is defined in a Joint which connects two links together.

-To find more info about the types of joints n tags , you can chekout [This link](https://wiki.ros.org/urdf/XML)
+To find more info about the types of joints n tags , you can checkout [This link](https://wiki.ros.org/urdf/XML)
 ~~~
 <?xml version="1.0"?>
 <robot name="my_robot">